ComputeCanada/mc-hub/docs/capacity-planner.md

 counted as boot volumes.
 AWS uses the existing regional On-Demand quota pools, gp2 storage (GiB), and Elastic IP accounting.
 Instance/image availability, external usage, concurrent deployments, and quota changes can invalidate an earlier check.
-GPU counts are shown separately in the form, plan list, and forecast, even without a GPU quota.
+GPU counts are shown separately in the plan list and forecast, even without a GPU quota.
 Counts multiply each instance group's size by its GPU allocation.
 AWS counts use GPU metadata and account for fractional partitions.
 OpenStack counts use the flavor naming conventions `g<count>[-<VRAM>gb]-...` and `gpu...-<model>x<count>`;